xiangzhi/psi-wiki/Brief-Introduction.md

 For this example we'll be using exactly the same code we wrote in the previous section, so start the application running again, and let it continue to run in the background collecting data.

 Since you just restarted your \\psi application, it's generating a new dataset in a new subdirectory, and if you still have PsiStudio open from the last tutorial section you'll still be viewing the _previous_ session.
-To view the new session being created, right-click on the top-level node called _Untitled Dataset_ in the _Datasets_ tab and from the context menu select _Create Session from Existing Store..._, then in the File Open dialog go up one level to `C:\recordings` and then into the _latest_ `demo.####` subdirectory.
+To view the new session being created, right-click on the top-level node called _Untitled Dataset_ in the _Datasets_ tab and from the context menu select _Create Session from Store..._, then in the File Open dialog go up one level to `C:\recordings` and then into the _latest_ `demo.####` subdirectory.
 Since this is a live store, you can tell that you're in the correct subdirectory because all of the files' _Date modified_ attributes will be the current date and time.
 If you've opened the store of the currently running \\psi application, then PsiStudio should look like this:

 ![PsiStudio (Live Store)](PsiStudio.OpenLiveStore.png)